 Approach: About a minute.
 Down an easy trail.
 From the street, walk downhill on the left side of the park past the bathrooms.
 The first rock is the northeast face, the second, just around the corner is the east face.
 The left side of the east face is recognizable because it contains the only bolts on routes.
 The east face officially ends at the arete, which is just right of some cavy holes 25 feet off the deck.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Face:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Southeast Face: